rFlex/SCRecorder/README.md

 Examples for both OS X and IOS are provided.

-Straightfoward recording using SCCamera
+Straightforward recording using SCCamera
 ---------------------------------------

-Initializing the camera:
+Initialising the camera:

 	// Create the camera
 	SCCamera * camera = [SCCamera camera];